cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ## Data filter

+### Introduction

 Data filters can be specified under the `matchData` field and provide filtering based on the value of the specified `data` field.

+### Use case

-The `data` block allows you to filter events based on fields of kernel data structures rather than function arguments — for example, the UID of the current task at a hook that does not take credentials as an argument.
-Each entry in the `data` block specifies:
+Use `matchData` when you need in-kernel filtering on kernel data structure fields rather than function arguments — for example the UID of the current task at a hook that does not take credentials as an argument, or the process name from `task_struct`.

+### Inputs, values, options, and operators

+The `data` block defines fields to read.
+Each entry specifies:

 - `source`: where to read from.
 Supported values are `current_task` (the process's `task_struct`) and `pt_regs` (the register state at